-Kvass has evolved and today’s common way of making it is with beetroots.
-I personally find kvass made with beetroot alone to be too earthy and bland.
-In my own culinary experiments, I’ve found that adding zesty ginger, lemons, oranges, kumquats or tangerines, this drink then becomes rather addictive.
+Originally, kvass was made from stale rye bread crumbs—instead of throwing them away, the bread was kept in salted water till it developed its own specific flavor.
+Kvass has evolved and today’s common way of making it is with beetroots, but I personally find kvass made with beetroot alone to be too earthy and bland.
+In my own culinary experiments, I’ve found that by adding zesty ginger, lemons, oranges, kumquats or tangerines, this drink becomes rather tangy and addictive.

 - 3 quarts/liters of water

-- 1 tbsp sea salt
+- 1 tablespoon sea salt

 - 3 beetroots, chopped (peel if not organic and if organic, leave the skin on)